Assange asylum seen as travesty of justice in Sweden

 The World Justice Project’s Rule of Law Index 2011 report ranked Sweden first of 66 nations on fundamental legal rights.

-Evan well-known feminist Naomi Wolf criticized the international judicial hunt for Assange, writing that she personally knew “1.3 million guys” with similar complaints made against them by women.
+Evan well-known feminist Naomi Wolf criticised the international judicial hunt for Assange, writing that she personally knew “1.3 million guys” with similar complaints made against them by women.

 A first prosecutor opened an investigation in 2010 on allegations of rape after two women with whom Assange had sex reported him to the police, only to drop the rape accusation and pursue less serious allegations.
 Then a more senior prosecutor reopened the rape case a couple of weeks later - giving fodder to Assange’s supporters who see a conspiracy against him.